bremersee/common-xml/src/site/markdown/index.md

 This library contains

 - some xml adapters (for java.util.Date, java.time.Duration, java.time.Instant, java.time.OffsetDateTime etc.),
-- a pojo to describe an xml model (`JaxbContextData`) with package name, namespace and schema location,
+- a pojo to describe a xml model (`JaxbContextData`) with package name, namespace and schema location,
 - a provider (`JaxbContextDataProvider`) of these descriptions that may be loaded with java.util.ServiceLoader into
 - a JAXB context builder (`JaxbContextBuilder`) which is able to generate a JAXB context on runtime,
 - a schema builder (`SchemaBuilder`)
-- and an xml document builder (`XmlDocumentBuilder`).
+- and a xml document builder (`XmlDocumentBuilder`).

 ## Usage of JaxbContextBuilder